datamade/bga-payroll/README.md

     `docker-compose.yml`, run `docker-compose logs -f <SERVICE_NAME>`, e.g.,
     `docker-compose logs -f app`.

+    The migrations should run via the migration service when you do `docker-compose up`, but we've had issues with race conditions in the past.
+In this case, run `docker-compose run --rm app python manage.py migrate`.

-3. The application will work without data, but if you'd like to add some, first make a formatted data file.
+5. The application will work without data, but if you'd like to add some, first make a formatted data file.

     ```bash